Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

-Now it is time to put that in a great design, then add some caching to prevent long loading time and Twitter API rate limitation.
+Now it’s time to put that in a great design, then add some caching to prevent long loading time and Twitter API rate limitation.

 For that I will look for a public free template with a medium.com look and built a static HTML+CSS page which I will integrate after.

-After spending some time on the Internet looking for a free template, I realize that it is not that easy, so I’m going to get some “inspiration” (cough copy cough) from medium.com
+After spending some time on the Internet looking for a free template, I realize that it’s not that easy, so I’m going to get some “inspiration” (cough copy cough) from medium.com

 Design is always important so let’s use a good tool from the start: